A culture of innovation and collaboration

 Janaki joined the Renewable World team in February 2020 with over fifteen years’ experience in charity finance including working for the Indigenous Development Centre based in Chiang Mai Thailand and also Target Tuberculosis and Sightsavers who work in Africa and Asia alleviating poverty by strengthening national and local health systems.
 Living and working in the jungle areas on the Thai-Burma border increased her awareness of the plight of people living in marginalized communities and since returning to the UK she has become increasingly interested in living in a more environmentally sustainable way.
 She enjoys walking in the Downs, cycling, cooking and listening to world music.

 Jac joined renewable world in November 2019.
 She has over 14 years’ experience working within charities and NGO’s, focusing on partnership development and fundraising.
 Prior to joining Renewable World Jac spent 6 years living and working in Zambia.
 Initially going out to Zambia as a volunteer through VSO, Jac supported community and business development in rural areas through natural resource management.
 Jac then went onto to run a Paediatric HIV NGO, overseeing all fundraising, programme development and daily operations.
-Jac is excited about working at Renewable World where she will use her experience to support the continued growth and development of our programmes in Kenya and East Africa.
+Jac is excited about working at Renewable World where she will use her experience to support the continued growth and development of our team and programmes in Kenya and East Africa.

 Kate joined Renewable World in February 2018.
 With a background in international programme development at Christian Aid and the International HIV/AIDS Alliance, Kate moved from programme management into programme funding and later into broader fundraising for UK charities, including a Brighton-based charity working with homeless people and a hospice in Sussex.
 More recently, Kate has been involved at a senior level in philanthropy in the international animal welfare sector.
 A keen advocate for life after work, Kate is a longstanding yoga devotee, occasional runner, wine enthusiast and Earth Wind and Tyre – Renewable World’s flagship cycling event – aspirant (we can all dream).

 Helen joined Renewable World in October 2013.
 Her background is in project management and International Development, with a focus on development work in Asia.
-Prior to joining Renewable World she spent 18 months working in Nepal as a project manager for TechnoServe implementing a USAID funded project with the Tibetan Refugee community; focusing on livelihood development and youth empowerment.
+Prior to joining our team, she spent 18 months working in Nepal as a project manager for TechnoServe implementing a USAID funded project with the Tibetan Refugee community; focusing on livelihood development and youth empowerment.
 Helen has a Master’s degree from the University of East Anglia in International Development and Education.
 She is a keen baker, photographer and traveler.
 She grew up in North India and speaks both Hindi and Tibetan.

 Emily joined Renewable World in November 2015.
 After graduating from the University of Bristol with a degree in French and Spanish, she spent five years travelling, working and volunteering in South America.
 During this time she became involved in a number of grassroots projects, working in the fields of community development, conservation and animal rights.
 Upon her return to the UK she has pursued a career in fundraising and has worked for a number of INGOs, including Free Tibet, Quest4Change and Friends of Inti Wara Yassi.
 In her spare time she enjoys salsa dancing, cycling and hillwalking.